- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 What such people don’t know is that failure to register as a sex offender in Michigan is a serious crime.

-Yes, failure to register as sex offender in Michigan can be a felony offense.
+Yes, failure to register as a sex offender in Michigan can be a felony offense.
 However, what determines the severity is the specific crime committed, and whether it was willful or not.

 Some of the most common crimes of failure to register as a sex offender include:

-• Failure to register your information as required
+- Failure to register your information as required

-• Failure to verify your information with law enforcement by the deadline
+- Failure to verify your information with law enforcement by the deadline

-• Refusal to pay the fee
+- Refusal to pay the fee

-• Refusal to sign
+- Refusal to sign

 When failure to register as a sex offender or failure to update sex offender registration information, as outlined in the Sex Offender and Registration National Act (SORNA), is intentional, the offender could be charged with a felony offense.
 However, the offense may be classified as a misdemeanor if it was not intentional.
-Whether intentional or not, refusal to pay the required fee, or sign, is classified as a misdemeanor.
+Whether intentional or not, refusal to pay the required fee or sign, is classified as a misdemeanor.

 Sex Offenders’ Registration Requirements